 In simple words, if you are wearing a smartwatch and typing on a keyboard, the vulnerable motion sensors on your smartwatch can expose what you are typing.
 However, at this time the team can’t detect special characters such as symbols, numbers, and punctuation used in passwords.

 A survey of 2.000 Americans by the Pew Research Centre showed that 54% of the users would not install apps after learning how much of their data would be leaked while around 30% said they have uninstalled the apps.
 At the same time, 30% of smartphone owners turned off the location tracking on their phone.

 Such findings may not be surprising for the users anymore.
-The Android OS is well known for its increasing security flaws, in fact according to researchers cyber criminal are developing one Android malware every 17 seconds and 1 in every 5 Android Apps is Malware.
+The Android OS is well known for its increased security flaws, in fact, according to researchers, cybercriminals are developing one Android malware every 17 seconds and 1 in every 5 Android Apps is Malware.

 Would you still use apps on your phone?
 Probably yes, because there’s no way out?